-Bothell’s Ventec is at center of global push for more ventilators to treat coronavirus patients
+Bothell ventilator maker Ventec ramps up production amid a surge in coronavirus patients

-Chris Kiple said he feels “the weight of the world on our shoulders’’ as his Bothell-based ventilator manufacturing company navigates furious worldwide demand to treat those sickened by the novel coronavirus.
+Chris Kiple said he feels “the weight of the world on our shoulders’’ as his Bothell-based ventilator-manufacturing company navigates furious worldwide demand to treat those sickened by the novel coronavirus.

-But the CEO of Ventec Life Systems said increasing production takes time.
+But the CEO of Ventec Life Systems, which makes one of the world’s more deployable ventilators, said increasing production takes time.
 Hence, the phones he works daily from 5 a.m. through midnight soliciting help at building more of the intricate machines that cost as much as cars.

 “It’s a complex device that delivers air in a very precise way to sick patients,’’ Kiple said Wednesday, adding that the machines consist of hundreds of smaller components acquired though a vast international supply chain.
 “It’s not easy to rapidly ramp up production of ventilators around the world.’’

 Hospitals and governments are bracing for an onslaught of domestic coronavirus cases amid an anticipated shortage of ventilators and space needed to treat those most vulnerable.
-The Society of Critical Care Medicine estimates up to 960,000 coronavirus patients in the U.S. may need ventilators for life support, while hospitals have only around 160,000.
+The Society of Critical Care Medicine estimates up to 960,000 coronavirus patients in the United States may need ventilators for life support, while hospitals have only around 160,000.

-President Trump had previously urged state governors to find their own ways of procuring ventilators, telling them: “Try getting it yourselves.’’
+President Donald Trump had previously urged state governors to find their own ways of procuring ventilators, telling them: “Try getting it yourselves.’’

 But there’s a worldwide shortage.